 Contemplative Outreach, offers practical support in developing a more intentional prayer life.
 It presents three particular prayer practices and provides concrete guidance in the practice of each: Centering prayer, Lectio Divina, and Welcoming prayer.
 It is in the daily practice of some form of prayer that we can open ourselves to the loving presence of God in our midst.

-Gary N. McCloskey, O.S.A., Praying_with_the_Augustinians in Catholic Digest
+Gary N. McCloskey, O.S.A., Praying with the Augustinians (originally appeared in Catholic Digest)

 Developing René Girard’s understanding of desire as mimetic or imitative, James Alison, a British priest and lecturer living in Brazil, offers inquisitive Christians a way of understanding prayer as the space within which we open ourselves to be re-formed by the loving regard of an abundantly peaceful God.
 It is only by becoming increasingly attentive to God’s loving regard for us that we can begin to be people who are truly able to see one another as neighbors, friends, sisters, and brothers.
 See his “Prayer: A Case Study in Mimetic Anthropology.”